Peill+Putzler Fuga Chandelier

 Designer: To be appraised.

-Manufacturer:Peill + Putzler, Düren, Germany.
+Manufacturer:Peill+Putzler, Düren, Germany.

-Other versions: The Peill + Putzler Fuga chandelier is made in several varieties.
+Other versions: The Peill+Putzler Fuga chandelier is made in several varieties.
 An upside down version was also created, as you can see in the catalogue pictures.
 Wall lamps and table lamps, all kind of lamps were made with this type of glass.
 Much more than you can see on this page, the most important ones are posted.

-In 1995 the production of glass and lights moved to Slovenia, Poland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In the mid-1990s, production was gradually moved from Düren to Slovenia, Poland and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+Although the company was able to celebrate its 100th anniversary, insolvency proceedings followed in 2005.

-Peill + Putzler Fuga Chandelier
+Peill+Putzler Fuga Chandelier

 1978 – 1979 Catalogue Picture